ericremoreynolds/excelpython/docs/tutorials/Usage01.md

     ?Py.Str(Py.Eval("1+2"))
     3

-(It can happen that you get an `Object required` error - this is probably because when you press return in the Immediate Window, you must have your ExcelPython-enabled workbook selected from the VBA project list.
-This is because otherwise the Immediate Window statement will execute in the wrong VBA context and therefore will not be able to find the `Py` function.)
+(It can happen that you get an `Object required` error.
+This may happen if you do not have your ExcelPython-enabled workbook selected from the VBA project list when you press return in the Immediate Window.
+This is necessary because otherwise the Immediate Window statement will execute in the wrong VBA context and therefore will not be able to find the `Py` function.)

 You can try evaluating any Python expression, and you'll get the result printed in the Immediate Window.